ats-tandjoeng7/Mapping_Earthquakes/README.md

 **Fig. 10 From left to right: (a) Epicenter of the devastating M7.7 earthquake that struck Myanmar near Mandalay City, (b) Mapping major earthquakes of magnitude scale &gt; M4.5 that were recorded in the past 7 days near the epicenter and displayed on the `Satellite-Streets` background.**
 <hr>

-Fig. 9&ndash;10 illustrate the powerful earthquakes when `Tectonic Plates`, `Major Earthquakes`, `M4.5+ Past 7-Days` or `Earthquakes Past 7-Days` overlays were selected and displayed on a specified background map.
+Figs. 9&ndash;10 illustrate the powerful earthquakes when `Tectonic Plates`, `Major Earthquakes`, `M4.5+ Past 7-Days` or `Earthquakes Past 7-Days` overlays were selected and displayed on a specified background map.

 - Fig. 9 shows the shallow and devastating earthquake of M7.7 that struck Myanmar on March 28, 2025 at around 06:20:52 UTC.
 - Fig. 10 shows several aftershocks of magnitude scale &gt; M4.5, including a strong M6.7 aftershock that subsequently rocked about 11 minutes following the M7.7 quake the damaged areas near Mandalay City, Myanmar on March 28, 2025.